varunswing/Interview/GO/JavaVsGo.md

-Sure — let's go deep but stay clear and structured:
+Let's go deep but stay clear and structured:

 ---